motork/WP-Admin-Design-System/README.md

 **Submit an issue**

 The easiest way for us to get an understanding of your needs is to open an issue.
-Follow our **[issue template](/docs/)** (you'll see this when you go to open an issue) to ensure you are meeting the issue writing requirements.
+Follow our **[issue template](/docs/issue-template.md)** (you'll see this when you go to open an issue) to ensure you are meeting the issue writing requirements.
 Screenshots are required when submitting a new pattern or component.
-A member of the Carbon team will respond to your issue with next steps or a follow up.